A Confusing Tale of Apple Card Fraud - The Mac Observer

 Physical and Digital Apple Card Fraud

-Last week, a reader contaced 9to5Mac saying that his titanium Apple Card had been skimmed and clommed.
+Last week, a reader contacted 9to5Mac saying that his titanium Apple Card had been skimmed and cloned.
 That despite the fact the card has no numbers on it.

 A second reader contacted the publication to say that they too had been the subject of fraud too.
 While skimming is fairly easy to understand, it is harder to work out how this fraud happened.
-Indeed, even Apple support appearred somewhat confused.
+Indeed, even Apple support appeared somewhat confused.
 This is the response the user received:

 I understand this can be concerning, especially regarding your financial security, however it is the most secure system of credit cards I’ve ever seen.
 Not only is it extremely hard to get a hold of credit card information, but if somehow there are fraudulent charges, you will never be held responsible for unauthorized transactions on Apple Card.